simon-cybersec/weather-satellites/README.md

 # Weather satellites
-Little bash script for updating the weather satellites TLE's.
+Little bash script for updating the satellite TLE data.
-Used for the [wxtoimg](https://wxtoimgrestored.xyz/) decoder.
+Used by [wxtoimg decoder](https://wxtoimgrestored.xyz/) for decoding images received from weather satellites.